ankit1w/LumberJack-Bot/README.md

 LumberJack is a game available on the popular messaging platform, Telegram.
 The main objective of the game is pretty simple :
 *Chop wood as fast as you can, but watch out for those branches!*

+The game is avaliable here : https://tbot.xyz/lumber

+Although to register high scores, it should be opened from Telegram desktop.

-There are a number of other tricks that involve hacking the page source of the game, but they stop working very frequently.
-This method has nothing to do with how the developers design the game, hence it's pretty reliable.
+*There are a number of other tricks that involve hacking the page source of the game, but they stop working very frequently.
+This method has nothing to do with how the developers design the game, hence it's pretty reliable.*
 ## How?
 This program computes the position of branches on either side of the tree by determining the color at specific pixels, and stimulates the required keypresses.